 What can we do about it?

-In embracing the challenge of sargassum, good communications between agencies and the private sector, with the press, and with locals and visitors is essential to making sure that everyone knows where clean beaches can be found.
+In embracing the challenge of sargassum, good communications between agencies and the private sector, with the press, and with locals and visitors is essential to ensuring everyone knows where clean beaches can be found.

-In many countries, the law does not require agencies to remove seaweed since it’s not marine debris but is a natural part of the ecosystem.
+The law does not require agencies to remove seaweed in many countries since it’s not marine debris but is a natural part of the ecosystem.
 Where private sector capacity exists to clean beaches, coastal managers agree on balancing the importance of sargassum for natural processes and as life-giving nourishment for beaches and seabirds, with pressure to address adverse impacts on communities.
-The next step is to establish clear policies about where, when and how to clean beaches,
+The next step is to establish clear policies about where, when, and how to clean beaches,